JosephJ12/CTF-Walkthroughs/Cybersecurity-Portfolio/Threat Modeling - OWASP Juice Shop/README.md

 # Threat Modeling / Risk Assessment of OWASP Juice Shop

 ## Summary
 The purpose of this project is to do a simulated threat modeling of the popular, intentionally vulnerable web app OWASP Juice Shop.
-We will focus on assessing 3 features of the application:
+We will focus on assessing 2 core features of the application:

 1. The login authentication flow
 2. The product search feature
-3. The profile image upload feature

 For each feature, we will do the following: